Alexis-Varin/Alexis-Varin.github.io/_pages/projects.md

 layout: page
 title: Bioinformatic analyses
 permalink: /bioinformatic-analyses/
-description: This portfolio presents a selection of bioinformatic methods I routinely use.
-While this list reflects my current expertise, I can also implement new analyses upon request, provided that relevant R packages or Python libraries are available.
-To support computationally intensive projects, I have access to the Mésocentre de Franche-Comté supercomputing facilities.
-This includes high-memory nodes (up to 1TB RAM) for large-scale data processing (e.g., expression matrices with millions of cells) and Nvidia A100 40GB GPUs for machine learning and AI model training and inference.
-For questions or collaboration inquiries, you can reach me using the links in the navigation bar of the Contact section.
 nav: true
 nav_order: 2
 display_categories: [Bulk RNA-seq, Single-cell RNA-seq, Spatial transcriptomics, Multi-omics]
 horizontal: false
 ---
+This portfolio presents a selection of bioinformatic methods I routinely use.
+While this list reflects my current expertise, I can also implement new analyses upon request, provided that relevant R packages or Python libraries are available.
+To support computationally intensive projects, I have access to the <a href="https://meso.univ-fcomte.fr/" target="_blank" rel="noopener noreferrer">Mésocentre de Franche-Comté</a> supercomputing facilities.
+This includes high-memory nodes (up to 1TB RAM) for large-scale data processing (e.g., expression matrices with millions of cells) and Nvidia A100 40GB GPUs for machine learning and AI model training and inference.
+For questions or collaboration inquiries, you can reach me using the links in the navigation bar of the <a href="{{ '/' | relative_url }}">Contact</a> section.

 <!-- pages/projects.md -->
 <div class="projects">